 Each registered Premier League player from the 20 teams in England's top-flight league is assigned a price, with the top-value players considered to be the 'best' and most likely to score the most points over the season.

-The most expensive player on the game is Liverpool forward Mohamed Salah, who is available for £13 million - an increase of £0.5m from 2021-22.
+The most expensive player on the game is Manchester City forward Erling Haaland, who is available for £14 million - an increase of £2.5m from 2022-23.

-Indeed, midfield and forward players make up the bulk of the most expensive assets on the game, with the highest-valued defender being Liverpool right-back Trent Alexander-Arnold (£7.5m).
+Indeed, midfield and forward players make up the bulk of the most expensive assets on the game, with the highest-valued defender once again being Liverpool right-back Trent Alexander-Arnold (£8m).
+Indeed, he is likely to be a popular pick, given he has been utilised in a midfield role for both club and country.

-As for the highest-priced goalkeepers, there are three who are valued at £5.5m; Alisson, Ederson and Hugo Lloris.
+As for the highest-priced goalkeepers, there are three who are valued at £5.5m; Alisson, Ederson and Nick Pope.

 What is a 'Gameweek' & when are the deadlines for transfers & changes?